-- Sharing real-time information about threats through a dedicated malware information sharing platform, as well as best practices on handling cyber threats; - Maintaining rapid reaction cyber defence teams that can be sent to help Allies in handling cyber challenges; - Developing targets for Allies to facilitate a common approach to their cyber defence capabilities; - Investing in education, training and exercises.
+- Sharing real-time information about threats through a dedicated malware information sharing platform, as well as best practices on handling cyber threats; - Maintaining rapid-reaction cyber defence teams that can be sent to help Allies in handling cyber challenges; - Developing targets for Allies to facilitate a common approach to their cyber defence capabilities; - Investing in education, training and exercises.

-Several bodies associated to NATO are also helping the Alliance to improve cyber defences.
+Several bodies associated with NATO are also helping the Alliance to improve cyber defences.

-The NATO Cyber Range in Tartu, Estonia, is used by cyber experts to build their capabilities through realistic exercises.
+The NATO Cyber Range in Tartu, Estonia, is used by cyber experts to develop their capabilities through realistic exercises.
 The Cyber Range hosts NATO's flagship annual cyber defence exercise "Cyber Coalition".

 The NATO Cooperative Cyber Defence Centre of Excellence in Tallinn, Estonia is a NATO-accredited research and training facility dealing with cyber defence education, research and development.
-Although it is not part of NATO the Centre offers recognised expertise on cyber defence.
+The Centre offers recognised expertise on cyber defence.